 It’s the taste.
 Seriously.
 Nutrition and healthfulness are common to all green leafy vegetables.
 But it is the distinct and flavorful taste that sets sorrel leaves apart.
-And hey, the mind-blowing benefits too.
+And hey, the mind-blowing benefits of sorrel leaves too.
 Want to know more, don’t you?
 Just keep reading.

 Sorrel – A Brief

 Sorrel is a perennial herb, also known as sheep sorrel, spinach dock, sour grabs and grass because of its sharp, tart and sour taste (1).
 The herb is often confused with spinach and hibiscus.
 Sorrel has spade-shaped leaves and reddish-green flowers that turn purple after full bloom, which denotes their acidic nature.
 Its seeds are brown in color.

 Remember the special Essiac tea?
 Sorrel leaf is one of the key ingredients in this beverage.

 - Sorrel is rich in vitamins A, B1, B2, and B9.

 - It has high amounts of vitamin C.

 - It contains oxalic acid, which causes its sour taste.